-- b) Add an assertion mechanism into the code which triggers when both processes are in the critical section at the same time. - c) Check with Spin whether Dekker's algorithm guarantees mutual exclusion for two processes. - d) In 1980 Doran and Thomas suggested the following simpler variant of the inner loop:
+- b) Add an assertion mechanism into the code which triggers when both processes are in the critical section at the same time. - c) Check with Spin whether Dekker's algorithm guarantees mutual exclusion for two processes. - d) In the book "M. Raynal.
+Algorithms for mutual exclusion.
+North Oxford Academic Publishers Ltd., 1986." the following simpler variant of the inner loop is suggested: